fuyono/Reinforcement-Learning-Algorithms/README.md

 Assignment code for course ECE 493 T25 at the University of Waterloo in Spring 2019.
 Code designed and created by Sriram Ganapathi Subramanian and Mark Crowley, 2019.

+**Due Date:** July 30 11:59pm submitted as PDF and code to LEARN dropbox.
+**Collaboration:** You can discuss solutions and help to work out the code.
+But each person *must do their own work*.
+All code and writing will be cross-checked against each other and against internet databases for cheating.

+Updates to code which will be useful for all or bugs in the provided code will be updated on gitlab and announced.

 ## Domain Description - GridWorld
 The domain consists of a 10x10 grid of cells.
 The agent being controlled is represented as a red square.
 The goal is a yellow oval and you receive a reward of 1 for reaching it, this ends and resets the episode.
 Blue squares are **pits** which yield a penalty of -10 and end the episode.
 Black squares are **walls** which cannot be passed through.
 If the agent tries to walk into a wall they will remain in their current position and receive a penalty of -.3.
-Their are three tasks defined in 'run_main.py' which can be commented out to try each.
+Their are three tasks defined in `run_main.py` which can be commented out to try each.
 They include a combination of pillars, rooms, pits and obstacles.
 The aim is to learn a policy that maximizes expected reward and reaches the goal as quickly as possible.

 ## Assignment Requirements